chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_1.md

 One of the things I have always been fascinated by with regards to computers was parallelism.
 Naturally when I started learning go, I made a point to check out all its concurrency features.
 And now I am writing a blog post on some of them!
 What's more, is that recently go 1.19 came out and it has support for generics!
 So what better way to showcase all this learning with some generic fun at the same time.

-Below is an implementation of parallel doer that takes some array of work, fans it out to a set of workers and then collates the results:
+Below is an implementation of parallel _"Doer"_ that takes some array of work, fans it out to a set of workers and then collates the results:

 ```go